EliasH-glitch/EliasH-glitch/README.md

 - 👋 Hi, I’m @EliasH-glitch
-- 👀 I’m interested in creating thing what will make my life easier (and are a bit overthinked)
+- 👀 I’m interested in creating things what will make my life easier (and are a bit overthinked)
-- 🌱 I’m currently learning how to life with linux
+- 🌱 I’m currently learning how to live with linux
-- 📫 How to reach me - try discord.
-Lolman_16.random
+- 📫 How to reach me - try Discord: Lolman_16.random, Matrix: @something_went_wrong:matrix.org or mail: eliashofman2@gmail.com
 - ⚡ Fun fact: [Something here is missing]